tier4/nebula/docs/parameters.md

 Depending on perception requirements, one might be interested in specific returns, e.g. the strongest and last returns, or only the first return.
 This parameter is used to set this preference.

+The canonical return mode strings are `SingleFirst`, `SingleLast`, `SingleStrongest`, `FirstLast`, `FirstStrongest`, `StrongestLast`, and `Triple`.
+For compatibility with existing configuration files, Nebula also accepts the aliases `First`, `Last`, `Strongest`, `Dual`, `LastFirst`, and `LastStrongest` where they are valid for the selected sensor model.
+Individual sensor schemas restrict this parameter to the return modes supported by that model.

+Sensor manufacturers often name dual return modes after the return order in the UDP packet structure.
+For example, one sensor may expose the same conceptual strongest/last mode as `LastStrongest` because that is the packet order, while Nebula's canonical name is `StrongestLast`.
+These names describe the same return selection, so Nebula accepts manufacturer-specific aliases where needed.

 ### `dual_return_distance_threshold`

 For multiple returns that are close together, the points will be fused into one if they are below this threshold (in meters).